 Second, breakage due to personal abuse that alters hair properties.
 This type includes overly-frequent chemical treatments, insufficient conditioning, and the use of incorrect or poor-quality combs and brushes.
 Since hair is more pliable when wet, brushing/combing will stretch it and cause a higher chance of breakage.

-However, your combing method also plays an important role.
+Your combing method also plays an important role.
 Never work from the front to the back as you will risk increasing tangles.
 Instead, work from the ends with care first, and then you can work up to the roots.

-Should Hair Be Let Dry Naturally Without Heat After Washing?
+4. Should Hair Be Let Dry Naturally Without Heat After Washing?

 People usually suppose that natural drying, exposure to ambient temperature after gently removing excess water and patting dry with a towel, is the safest choice to avoid hair damage.

 On average, it takes about 2 hours to dry the hair strands completely.
 During that time, the hair shaft, as well as the delta layer of the CMC, swells with water.

 Extended time in contact with water means a longer swelling condition, which invokes harmful effects on the CMC.
 Studies even suggested that a long-lasting wet stage is as detrimental as a high drying temperature.

 You can use a hair dryer set at a low temperature and a distance of about 15cm.
 With a continuous motion, you can limit possible heat damage while avoiding the risk of drying hair naturally.
 Apply a coat of hair oil to protect your strands from the heat is also favourable.